Molecular Basis of Dominant & Recessive patterns of inheritance

 0 %

 The standard + allele produces a functional Xase enzyme; the a allele produces a non-functional enzyme.
-The +a heterozygote produces half the typical amount of enzyme made by an ++ homozygote.
+The +a heterozygote produces half the typical concentration of enzyme made by a ++ homozygote.
 This is sufficient for standard phenotypic expression ("green") [haplosufficiency], and the phenotype of the +a heterozygote resembles that of the ++ homozygote.
 The variant allele a is therefore described as recessive to the wild-type + allele (or, + is dominant to a; this may also be written a+ is dominant to a).

 Dominant expression at the B (Yase) locus